Berkeley Divinity School at Yale: Programs of study

-As part of the terms of its amalgamation with Yale University in 1971, Berkeley agreed to no longer offer earned degrees, such as the Master of Divinity (M.Div) or Master of Arts in Religion (M.A.R.).
-(However, because it remains a legally self-governing institution, it continues to offer honorary degrees, such as the Doctor of Divinity).
-All students at Berkeley are concurrently students at Yale Divinity School from which they take their M.Div, M.A.R., or S.T.M.
+As part of the terms of its amalgamation with Yale University in 1971, Berkeley agreed not to confer earned degrees, such as the Master of Divinity (M.Div) or Master of Arts in Religion (M.A.R.).
+However, because it remains an institution chartered with a degree-granting power, it continues to offer honorary degrees, such as the Doctor of Divinity.
+All students at Berkeley are concurrently students at Yale Divinity School from which they take coursework for their M.Div, M.A.R., or S.T.M. degree.
 Berkeley offers two courses of study, a Diploma in Anglican Studies for M.Div candidates and a Certificate in Anglican Studies for M.A.R. and S.T.M. students.
 These are conferred in addition to the degree proper from Yale Divinity School.
 Approximately one third of Yale Divinity School's students undertaking the master's degree in divinity are members of Berkeley.

 Like all seminaries within The Episcopal Church, Berkeley requires and helps to coordinate Clinical Pastoral Education (CPE) and Supervised Ministry Internships for all of its Master of Divinity candidates who are preparing for ordination.

 Worship

 Daily corporate worship at Berkeley occurs in the Chapel of St. Luke in the Berkeley Center on St. Ronan Street.
 This is officially the fourth Chapel of St. Luke (the previous ones being in Middletown, and two iterations on Sachem Street in New Haven).
-Worship generally conforms to the Book of Common Prayer (1979), which is the official Prayerbook of The Episcopal Church.
+Worship generally conforms to the 1979 Book of Common Prayer, the Book of Common Prayer of the Episcopal Church.
 Worship alternates between Rite I (traditional language), Rite II (modern language), and the "Berkeley Office."
 Berkeley has had a long history of liturgical development which began during the incumbency of The Very Rev. William Palmer Ladd, dean and liturgist, who authored the Prayer Book Interleaves in 1941.

 In term-time, Morning Prayer and Holy Eucharist are celebrated Monday through Friday at 7:30 AM.
-Evening Prayer is read on Tuesdays and Thursdays (5:30 PM and 5:45 PM, respectively).
+Evening Prayer is read on Monday and Thursdays (5:30 PM and 5:45 PM, respectively).
 An evening "Community Eucharist" is celebrated Wednesdays at 6:00 PM in Yale Divinity School's Marquand Chapel with the Berkeley Chapel Choir.
-Noonday Prayer is read Fridays at 12:15 PM.